Each of us has a flavor story.

 Creole is a full-flavored cuisine of refined European settlers of New Orleans -- the best of the French, Spanish and African cuisines.
 Creole cooking also relies on the culinary “trinity”– consists of chopped green bell peppers, onions and celery.
 Creole dishes typically use more butter, cream and tomatoes than Cajun dishes.
 A famous dish of Creole origin is Etouffee (a spicy and delicious stew traditionally made with crawfish or shrimp, vegetables and a dark roux).
 The word Etouffee means "Smothered."

-Donations requests can be made via email at email@example.com or by mail.
+Donations requests can be made via email with the form above or by mail.
 All written requests for donations must be on your organization’s letterhead and received six weeks prior to your event.
 Please give information concerning type of fundraiser and approximate number of participants.
 Address the letter to:

 82 First St.